SchildiChat/website/src/android/index.md

 - **without** push notifications from the [official F-Droid repository](https://f-droid.org/en/packages/de.spiritcroc.riotx/) _(scroll down)_

+### Test versions

+If you want to help testing new releases and don't mind some extra bugs, you can get beta-versions for both the Google- and the FOSS-variant from the [SpiritCroc test-builds F-Droid repository](https://s2.spiritcroc.de/testing/fdroid/repo?fingerprint=52d03f2fab785573bb295c7ab270695e3a1bdd2adc6a6de8713250b33f231225).

+The beta releases come with their own package-id, so you can install both alongside to the stable version.
+After adding above repo to F-Droid, you should be able to find following apps:

+- SchildiChat.Beta[g]: This is the Google variant with push notifications,
+- SchildiChat.Beta[f]: This is the FOSS variant, as found in the official F-Droid repository.

+When reporting bugs related to test versions (and thus not existing on stable versions), make sure to provide both the version-name and the version-code, as found in the app's about screen!

 ## Get in touch
 Feel free to [join the discussion on matrix](https://matrix.to/#/#schildichat-android:matrix.org).